1807July30Java/week1java-halfcreative/README.md

 solving problems, and encoding data.
 The API consists of 20 methods that you must implement:

+"Crossing them off as I go"-Sam

-* Without using the StringBuilder or StringBuffer class, write a method that reverses a String.
+*~~Without using the StringBuilder or StringBuffer class, write a method that reverses a String.~~
 * Convert a phrase to its acronym.
 * Determine if a triangle is equilateral, isosceles, or scalene.
 * Given a word, compute the scrabble score for that word.